Skip to content

 FAIR DATA PRINCIPLES

-The GEOME Datathon, a collaborative project to improve accessibility and reusability of biodiversity genomic data.
+Two papers originated from the GEOME Datathon, a collaborative project to improve accessibility and reusability of biodiversity genomic data.
 Led by Dr. Eric Crandall of the Diversity of the Indo-Pacific Network (DIPnet), Summer 2020

 📄 Crandall et al. 2023